qompassai/qonfig/docs/README.md

 <!-- Copyright (C) 2025 Qompass AI, All rights reserved -->
 <!-------------------------------------------------------->

+<h2> Qompass AI Qonfig Documentation</h2>

+To get started, you just need to fill in the `qonfig.yaml` and Qonfig will take care of the rest.

+Note: The `install` script is merely a shim that checks out the appropriate version of Qonfig and calls the full Qonfig installer.
+By default, the script assumes that the configuration is located in `qonfig.yaml` the Qonfig submodule is located in `qonfig`.
+You can change either of these parameters by editing the variables in the `install` script appropriately.

+Setting up Qonfig as a submodule or subrepo locks it on the current version.
+You can upgrade Qonfig at any point.
+If using a submodule, run `git submodule update --remote qonfig`, substituting `qonfig` with the path to the Qonfig submodule.
+If using a subrepo, run `git fetch && git checkout origin/master` in the Qonfig directory.

 <details>
     <summary
       style="font-size: 1.4em; font-weight: bold; padding: 15px; background: #667eea; color: white; border-radius: 10px; cursor: pointer; margin: 10px 0;">